alcatraz/Alcatraz/README.md

 Public Trello board can be found [here](https://trello.com/b/ZODgq5Av).

 Alcatraz has a few [contribution guidelines](https://github.com/mneorr/Alcatraz/blob/master/CONTRIBUTING.md), for anyone looking to make it more awesome.

+## Uninstall

+The installation process creates `~/Library/Application\ Support/Developer/Shared/Xcode/Plug-ins/Alcatraz.xcplugin`, which can be deleted to uninstall the plugin completely.
+To remove all packages installed via Alcatraz, run `rm -rf ~/Library/Application\ Support/Alcatraz/`.

 ## Contributors